cfjedimaster/raymondcamden2018/_posts/2009/12/28/2009-12-28-Best-of-CF9-Hyrule.md

 Repeat after me: <b>Stop using \.</b> / works just fine on Windows and Unix.
 If this isn't fixed in the latest version, simply replace the \ with a /, and next time you see Dan, tell him Ray said he has to buy you a beer.

 Ignoring that - everything works smoothly.
 I like the samples page - although I wish he would also show more of the code.
 So instead of just telling me about a feature and linking to a result, actually show the code you used to set up the validation.
-That would save me from having to open the CFC and look at the code directly.<p><a href='enclosures/C%3A%5Chosts%5C2009%2Ecoldfusionjedi%2Ecom%5Cenclosures%2Fhyrule%2Ezip'>Download attached file.</a></p>
+That would save me from having to open the CFC and look at the code directly.<p><a href='enclosures/C{% raw %}%3A%{% endraw %}5Chosts{% raw %}%5C2009%{% endraw %}2Ecoldfusionjedi{% raw %}%2Ecom%{% endraw %}5Cenclosures{% raw %}%2Fhyrule%{% endraw %}2Ezip'>Download attached file.</a></p>